dantpro/_ad_tier_adm/_ad_tier_adm_README.md

 ### Prerequisites
 - Rename user locations in **Create-Structure.ps1** to something sensible for your organization.
 Currently marked as Location 1, 2, 3, 4 and 5.
 - Rename path to your domain.
-Current value is "DC=test,DC=local" standing for test.local as domain name.
-Use your text editor to find DC=test,DC=local and replace with DC=yourdomain,DC=local
+Current value is "DC=contoso,DC=lab" standing for test.local as domain name.
+Use your text editor to find DC=contoso,DC=lab and replace with DC=yourdomain,DC=local
 - Create any extra OU's

 ### Run script